zamansheikh/shimmer_auto/README.md

 Please file issues, bugs, or feature requests in our [issue tracker](https://github.com/yourusername/shimmer_auto/issues).

+For more information, check the [example](example) folder in the repository.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We aim to review and merge contributions within a week.

 ## 📄 License